Same-sex marriage in Washington (state): Referendum

-Opponents of the legalization of same-sex marriage delayed its implementation by collecting the signatures necessary to put the measure to a popular vote on November 6, 2012, as Referendum 74.
-In that referendum, voters approved the law by a 54%–46% margin.
+Opponents of the legalization of same-sex marriage delayed the bill's implementation by collecting the signatures necessary to put the measure to a popular vote on November 6, 2012, as Referendum 74.
+In that referendum, voters approved the law by a 54–46 percent margin.
 The law took effect on December 6.
 Because Washington requires a three-day waiting period (excluding the day of issue) before a marriage license may be signed, the first same-sex marriages in the state took place on December 9, 2012.
+Among the first couples to obtain marriage licenses were Lisa Brodoff and Lynn Grotsky in Olympia, the state capital, early on Thursday morning, December 6.
+In Seattle, about 150 same-sex couples lined up outside Seattle City Hall shortly before midnight, "waiting in a festive atmosphere for the doors to open" to obtain marriage licenses.
+Jane Abbott Lighty and Pete-e Petersen were the first couple to obtain a license in King County.